Military Affairs Committee

 Tempe Community Awards:

-- Kyle Brayer Veteran in Public Safety Award (New 2020)
+- Kyle Brayer Veteran in Public Safety Award

 - Merle Fister Veteran’s Scholarship